w3f/Grant-Milestone-Delivery/evaluations/neurozk_3_semuelle.md

 Grantee resolved issues with the branches.
 Everything works now under `nzk-grant` branch.
 Thanks for the very helpful tutorial video!

 The app works successfully in starting up the alice and bob relay chains using ZombieNet, then builds the workers cyborg-miner-gatekeeper using Docker.
-After which you can use polkadot.js to test out the oracle and add members, use the payment and nzk pallet, etc. Nice work!
+After which you can use polkadot.js to test out the oracle and add members, use the payment and nzk pallet, etc. I can also submit and verify proofs.
+Nice work!

 ## Testing